Official Trusted Source for Genuine Aqua Soma Labs® Antibiotics

 Fix Zole (Fish Zole) Metronidazole Tablets - Fish & Bird Antibiotic 250 mg / 500 mg

-Fix Zole (Metronidazole) 250 mg and 500 mg (previously known in the hobby as Fish Zole, Fish Zole Forte, or Aqua Zole) is a trusted fish and bird medication used by hobbyists to help manage protozoan flagellates such as Hexamita and Spironucleus, which are commonly associated with appetite loss, weight loss, and “hole-in-the-head” type symptoms in susceptible freshwater fish.
+Hobbyists use Fix Zole to help manage internal parasites and intestinal flagellates (protozoan flagellates) such as Hexamita and Spironucleus.
+These are commonly associated with appetite loss, weight loss, white stringy poop, Malawi bloat (cichlid bloat), and "hole-in-the-head" type symptoms in susceptible freshwater fish.
 Many keepers prefer treating in a hospital tank or quarantine setup for easier observation and control.

 Metronidazole is a nitroimidazole medication with activity against certain protozoa and anaerobic organisms by disrupting DNA processes in susceptible targets.
 When used as directed, it can be part of a broader care plan that also includes stable water quality, reduced stress, and good nutrition.
 It is not intended for ich or flukes, and it is not a first choice for typical fin rot unless a professional has confirmed the cause.

-Fix Zole from Aqua Soma Labs delivers 250 mg or 500 mg metronidazole per tablet and is available in 60-count bottles, making it easier to choose a strength that fits your tank size and treatment plan without complicated splitting or measuring.
+Fix Zole from Aqua Soma Labs delivers 250 mg or 500 mg metronidazole per tablet and is available to buy online in 60-count bottles with fresh expiration dates, making it easier to choose a strength that fits your tank size and treatment plan without complicated splitting or measuring.
 Tablets can be pre-dissolved in a small cup of aquarium water for more even distribution in a treatment tank.

 Important Notice: This product is intended for aquarium and ornamental fish and pet birds only.
 It is not for human consumption or for animals used for food.
 We do not sell or recommend this product for human use.

-What Are the Benefits of Fix Zole (Fish Zole) Metronidazole 250 mg / 500 mg for Fish & Birds?
+Benefits of Fix Zole for Fish & Birds

 • Targeted Protozoan Support

-Commonly used to help manage protozoan flagellates such as Hexamita and Spironucleus, which are often associated with appetite loss, weight loss, and "hole-in-the-head" type signs in susceptible freshwater fish.
+Commonly used to help manage internal parasites and protozoan flagellates such as Hexamita and Spironucleus, which are often associated with appetite loss, weight loss, white stringy poop, Malawi bloat, and "hole-in-the-head" type signs in susceptible freshwater fish.

 • Avian Vet-Guided Option

-In non-food pet birds, metronidazole may be used under avian veterinary guidance for certain protozoal concerns such as trichomonosis (canker), especially in pigeons and related species.
+In non-food pet birds, metronidazole may be used under avian veterinary guidance for certain protozoal concerns such as giardia, frounce (common in raptors), and as an effective pigeon canker treatment for trichomonosis, especially in racing pigeons and related species.

 • Flexible 250 mg or 500 mg per Tablet